 There are several signs and symptoms of a diabetic seizure.
 The early symptoms are listed below.

 - Anxiety or nervousness

-Hunger: When you have eating disorders or when you do not eat as you normally do, such as anorexia nervosa, you may find that your blood sugar levels drop dramatically.
+When you have eating disorders or when you do not eat as you normally do, such as anorexia nervosa, you may find that your blood sugar levels drop dramatically.
 You do not want this happening!
-This is preventable!
-Eat when you feel hungry and don’t skip meals!
+This is preventable.
+Eat when you feel hungry and don’t skip meals.

-The Tumor is another sign and when you have tumors in any parts of your body other than the pancreas, it can cause your hypoglycemia.
+A tumor is another sign and when you have tumors in any parts of your body other than the pancreas, it can cause your hypoglycemia.
 Although this is very rare.
 Make sure you have regular labs done.
-It’s important to know your numbers!
+It’s important to know your numbers.

 Symptoms of Diabetic Seizure

 Diabetic seizure symptoms can be compared to other seizures of other types as well.
 They can include involuntary body movements with possible violent convulsions, a short term of memory loss, and the possibility of the person suffering severe injuries resulting from falling and hitting hard objects, biting one’s tongue, and bleeding.
 On top of all that, the blood sugar abnormalities can cause the diabetic patient to lapse into a coma.

 If this happens, it is impossible to tell how long the coma may last and what damage will be caused by the comatose state.
 Being in a coma can lead to various complications, with the most serious being brain damage.
 In general, the longer a person is in a coma, the greater the chance of permanent damage.

 There are things to do when you have a diabetic seizure.
 For example, if you notice the signs that a person is beginning to have a diabetic seizure, you need to take quick action.
 If someone else is present who can help, tell them to call for an ambulance immediately.